-Omega-3s can be converted into substances (series 3 prostaglandins and series 5 leukotrienes) that help to reduce inflammation, while omega-6s can be converted into substances (series 2 prostaglandins and series 4 leukotrienes) that promote inflammation in excess.
-The one exception is GLA (gammalinolenic acid), an omega-6 found in evening primrose, starflower (borage) and blackcurrant seed oils, which can also reduce inflammation when intakes are sufficiently high.
+Omega-3 fatty acids are converted into substances (series 3 prostaglandins and series 5 leukotrienes) that help to reduce inflammation, while omega-6s are converted into substances (series 2 prostaglandins and series 4 leukotrienes) that promote inflammation in excess.
+The one exception is GLA (gammalinolenic acid), an omega-6 found in evening primrose oil, starflower (borage) and blackcurrant seed oils, which can reduce inflammation when intakes are sufficiently high.

 Omega-6s are mainly derived from vegetable oils such as sunflower, safflower and corn oils.